SuperNova76/TopCPToolKit/docs/starting/best_practices.md

 You may have always worked with the same name for jet collections, or only ever used a single type of overlap removal, so it feels "normal" to hardcode these names in the various handles of your algorithms.

 Instead, why not **keep other users in mind** and make it so that everything about your algorithm is customisable?
-By relying on systematic handles and `Gaudi::Property` objects, this is almost there for free anyway!
+By relying on systematic handles and property declarations, this is almost there for free anyway!
 All you need is to expose these options in your `ConfigBlock`.

 !!! tip